 Creating Enabling Environments

 An enabling environment helps every child and young person feel welcome, safe and ready to learn.
-It reflects a school culture where relationships, routines and spaces are designed to reduce anxiety, anticipate barriers and support participation.
+It reflects a setting culture where relationships, routines and spaces are designed to reduce anxiety, anticipate barriers and support participation.
 These environments recognise sensory, physical, communication and emotional needs and adapt proactively with input from children, families and professionals.
-When environments are inclusive by design and reviewed regularly, children feel a stronger sense of belonging, are better able to regulate and engage, and are supported to thrive across the school day.
+When environments are inclusive by design and reviewed regularly, children feel a stronger sense of belonging, are better able to regulate and engage, and are supported to thrive across the learning day.

 A black triangle with, PCG in the middle.
 This is clickable, and will open a parent carer guide on the corresponding area within section one of the OAG